Miele Triflex HX1 Review

 • Pet litter: 100%

-Cleaning carpet is where the Miele Triflex HX1 excels with its above-average airflow and brush roll design.
+Cleaning carpets is where the Miele Triflex HX1 excels, thanks to its above-average airflow and brush-roll design.

 You can see it at play with the high scores across the board.